leixiaofeng-astar/AVIRI-demo/README.md

 /lib/systemd/system/*
 ```

-you can find the service files
+you can find the service files in backend server
 ```bash
 ls /etc/systemd/system/
 mmd-vi-app.service
 ```

-The contect of service file is as below
+The content of service file is as below(example only, the folder and running app name could be different based on the setup)
 ```bash
 cat /etc/systemd/system/mmd-vi-app.service
 [Unit]